monk-afk/SquareOne/mod_tips.md

 Mining
 ---

-- The Ores of Diamond and Pink Diamond are not found visually, they will only drop out of stone by chance.
+- The Ores of Diamond and Pink Diamond are not found visually, they will only drop out of stone by random chance.
+I don't know what the odds are, since this is determined by your own Luck stat.
   - Minimum Depth:
     - Pink Diamond: y-8192
     - Diamond: y-1024